mohc/app-content-builder/README.md

 ---

 ## Content Builder
-Shopify removed my post on the forum because they know they *** up with the custom sections they promised to deliver by the end of 2019 year.
-This is why I implementing this app - for free.
-It will be ready at **December 20th, 2019 or earlier**.

-Content Builder is coming soon! **Custom sections everywhere, custom fields everywhere.**
+Content Builder is coming soon! **Custom sections everywhere, custom fields everywhere.** It will be ready on **December 20th, 2019**.

 For example - you just open product page in the app and you can edit content like Wordpress ACF, Statamic or Craft.
 It uses fieldsets - which are schema on steroids, because you don't have to code them now - drag and drop them!